Aussiroth/addressbook-level2/doc/UserGuide.md

 ### Adding a person: `add`
 Adds a person to the address book<br>
+After a successful adding of a person, the current updated address book will be listed.<br>
 Format: `add NAME [p]p/PHONE_NUMBER [p]e/EMAIL [p]a/ADDRESS [t/TAG]...`

 > Words in `UPPER_CASE` are the parameters, items in `SQUARE_BRACKETS` are optional,